Big Sandy Rancheria: History

 In 1958, Congress enacted the California Rancheria Termination Act which affected 41 California rancherias, which also included Big Sandy Rancheria.
 It terminated the trust status of the lands and Indian status.
 In 1966, Big Sandy Rancheria organized the BSR Association because of this act.
 The BSR Association was formed so they could receive common property and be able to approve the distribution plan made by the BIA for the termination of the rancheria.
 The plan said that a portion of the rancheria would be given to the American Baptist Home Mission Society as part of the land exchange done by the society and BIA.
 The distribution plan did not make any plans for improving the rancheria housing, water, sanitation, or irrigation.

 The tribe approved the BIA's distribution plan without knowing their rights and obligations, advantages and disadvantages of agreeing with the termination, or other options they could have taken.
 After the approval of the distribution plan by Big Sandy members, the BIA revoked their status with the federal government.
 The BIA never fulfilled the rest of the agreements of the Rancheria Act other than preparing the distribution plan itself.
 The rancheria was terminated and its members were ineligible for federal services provided by the BIA.
 The termination of the rancheria was damaging and had a big impact on the social and economic development of the tribe.
-This was unfortunate because during their termination the federal government was providing programs to directly assist the Indian tribes.
+During their termination the federal government was providing programs to directly assist the Indian tribes.
 During this time housing conditions, low income, high unemployment, alcohol and drug abuse, and low education attainment worsened.
 These problems are still seen today.

 In 1983, the United States District Court Action officially restored the BSR as an Indian Country and the people of the tribe were once again federally recognized Indians.
 Members holding land in accordance with the BIA distribution plan were able to return their land to trust status whenever they wanted and also the Association's properties.